IN THE NEWS

 Who Will Save Us From Dangerous Doctors?

-Attorney Andrew Meyer calls out Massachusetts medical system for failing to protect patients from bad doctors
+Attorney Andrew Meyer calls out Massachusetts Board of Registration in Medicine for failing to protect patients from bad doctors

 Boston Magazine calls trial attorney and patient advocate Andrew Meyer "Boston's most prolific medical malpractice attorney" in an exposé on dangerous doctors.

 Sexual misconduct, sloppy — sometimes catastrophic — mistakes, and a medical board that's been known to look the other way.
 Local physicians keep getting away with bad medicine, but you may never know who they are until it's too late.